gottstech/gotts/docs/intro.md

 Bitcoin has got an incredible success as a store of value, but we could say it's far from a success for the original "p2p electronic cash" ideal.

 > _"Bitcoin is 10 years old now, it’s become impossible to change meaningfully and those 10 years represent a century given how much has been researched and developed since.
-When the MimbleWimble white paper was published, it seemed like a good base to attack the goal head on."_ -- ***Ignotus Peverell, 2019***
+When the Mimblewimble white paper was published, it seemed like a good base to attack the goal head on."_ -- ***Ignotus Peverell, 2019***

 Definitely **Grin** is a vigorous attack to this ideal, with excellent improvements on privacy and scalablity.
 While **Gotts** will think differently and attack from other sides: currency stability, usability and capacity.